nsommer/dotfiles/README.md

 * A hack to enhance npm by a useful exec command ([Read: npm exec](https://nilssommer.de/articles/8-npm-exec---running-project-specific-binaries))

 ### Installing homebrew
-[brew](http://brew.sh) is the open source package manager for OS X. Before installing and running brew, the OS X command line developer tools have to be installed.
+[brew](http://brew.sh) is the open source package manager for macOS.
+Before installing and running brew, the macOS command line developer tools have to be installed.

 ```shell
 xcode-select --install